SunSeaLucky/CHARLS/README.md

 | Walking At Least 10 Minutes Continuously                     | da051_3_       |
 | Could Not Get Going                                          | dc018          |
 | Felt Everything I Did Was An Effort                          | dc012          |
+### Calculate frail score
+We divide the 13 indicators into 5 parts, which stands for the following 5 parts:
+1. Weight Loss
+2. Weakness
+3. Slowness
+4. Low Energy Expenditure
+5. Exhaustion

+And the criterion to judge wether somebody is frail or not is shown as below:
+> ≥3/5 criteria met indicates frailty; 1-2/5 indicates pre-or-intermediate frailty; 0/5 indicates non-frail.

+If you want to know any specific indicator is divided into which part, please refer to `Assets/DataPreproccessing.pdf`.
 ### Extract MMSE indicators and calculate score
 Get 1 score for each item: